twbs/bootstrap/docs/migration.md

 | Wells |  | Cards |
 | Justified navs | | |

+TODO: audit classes in v4 that aren't present in v4

 The following deprecated Less/SCSS variables have been removed in v4.0.0:
 * `@screen-phone`, `@screen-tablet`, `@screen-desktop`, `@screen-lg-desktop`.
 Use the more abstract `$screen-{xs,sm,md,lg,xl}-*` variables instead.
 * `@screen-sm`, `@screen-md`, `@screen-lg`.
 Use the more clearly named `$screen-{xs,sm,md,lg,xl}-min` variables instead.
 * `@screen-xs`, `@screen-xs-min`.
 The extra small breakpoint has no lower bound, so these variables were logically absurd.
 Reformulate your expression in terms of `$screen-xs-max` instead.
 * `@grid-float-breakpoint`

+TODO: audit list of stuff in v3 that was marked as deprecated

 ## Additional notes
 - Removed support for styled nested tables (for now)